minima-global/minidocs/docs/runanode/android_v9_and_up.md

 :::

 1. From the Home screen in the Minima app, open the **Incentive Program** MiniDapp
+2. Click on the 3 dots in the top right and select **Open in Browser**
-2. Follow the link to the Incentive Program website to log in
+3. Follow the link to the Incentive Program website to log in

 ![Login](/img/runanode/android_1.png#width50)

-6. Copy your Incentive ID
+4. From the menu in the top right, go to the **Incentive ID** page and copy your Incentive ID

 ![Node ID](/img/runanode/android_2.png#width50)

-7. Return to the app and paste your ID into the box on the Incentive ID page, click **Update**
+5. Return to the app and paste your ID into the box on the Incentive ID page, click **Update**

 ![Node ID](/img/runanode/android_5.png#width50)